Nursing Interventions for Acute Pain Management

 CRIES

-The CRIES scale is also used for young infants who are greater than or equal to 38 weeks of gestational age.
+The CRIES scale is also used for young infants over or equal to 38 weeks of gestational age.
 This scale is similar to the FLACC scale in that the nurse evaluates the infant based on five characteristics, assigning a score of zero to ten.
 The scores are totaled, where a score greater than 6 indicates the need for analgesia.
 The characteristics used by this scale are the presence of a high-pitched cry, the requirement of oxygen to maintain oxygen saturation above 95%, increased blood pressure and pulse, facial expression, and sleeplessness.

 CPOT

 The patient should be assessed frequently, especially if they are having pain or receiving pain medication.
-The nurse should also ask about the presence of associated signs and symptoms: insomnia, nausea, vomiting, shortness of breath, itching, etc. Make sure to evaluate the effectiveness of the nursing interventions for acute pain by reassessing the pain level after administering analgesia or other non-pharmacological interventions.
+The nurse should also ask about associated signs and symptoms: insomnia, nausea, vomiting, shortness of breath, itching, etc. Make sure to evaluate the effectiveness of the nursing interventions for acute pain by reassessing the pain level after administering analgesia or other non-pharmacological interventions.

 Ask yourself...